ehForwarderBot/ehForwarderBot/docs/guide/walkthrough.rst

 ----------------

 Module
-    A common term that means both channels and middlewares.
+    A common term that refers to both channels and middlewares.

+The User (Themself) [#f1]_
+    This term can refer to the user of the current instance of EH Forwarder Bot, operating the master channel, and the account of an IM platform logged in by a slave channel.

 Chat
-    A place where conversations happen.
-Consists of User Chats (private messages), Group Chats, and System Chats.

-User / User Chat
-    A user of the IM platform that the user can possibly chat with, or a conversation with them.
-Messages from such conversation has one and only one unique author.
-    *(Except messages that are from the user themself, or from the system.)*
+    A place where conversations happen, it can be either a private chat, a proup chat, or a system chat.

+Private chat
+    A conversation with a single person on the IM platform.
+    Messages from a private conversation shall only has an author of the User Themself, the other person, or a “system member”.

     For platforms that support bot or something similar, they would also be considered as a "user", unless messages in such chat can be sent from any user other than the bot.

-    For chats that the user receive messages, but cannot send message to, it should also be considered as a user chat, only to raise an exception when messages was trying to send to the chat.
+    For chats that the User receive messages, but cannot send message to, it should also be considered as a private chat, only to raise an exception when messages was trying to send to the chat.

 Group chat
     A chat that involves more than one user.
-A group chat should have a list of members (users) that can involve in the conversation.
+A group chat MUST provide a list of members that can involve in the conversation.

 System chat
     A chat that is a part of the system.
-Usually used for chats that are either a part of the IM platform, or the channel.
-Slave channels can use this feature to send system message and notifications to the master channel.
+Usually used for chats that are either a part of the IM platform, the slave channel, or a middleware.
+Slave channels can use this chat type to send system message and notifications to the master channel.

+Chat member
+    A participant of a chat.
+It can be the User Themself, another person or bot in the chat, or a virtual one created by the IM platform, the slave channel, or a middleware.

 Message
     Messages are delivered strictly between the master